BoundlessView/seldon-deployment-ai-ocr/readme.md

 **Project main challenges:** the images arrive in several layouts or templates, and many of them contain a mixed text of handwritten and printed or written in two languages; English and Arabic.

-**The solution:** the two vision problems are tackled as follow:
+**The solution:** tackled the two vision problems as follow:
- - Faster-R CNN is used to detect and locate the fields of interest and identify the text language on check images.
+ - [Faster R-CNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) is used to detect and locate the fields of interest and identify the text language on check images.
  - Custom implementation of a sequence neural network is used to recognise the text.

 **The deployment challenge:**
-Once the required accuracy is attained at the lab, we thought the problem was solved.
+Once the required accuracy was attained at the lab, we thought the mission was accomplished as data scientists.
 However, as soon as we started production planning, we realised several challenges.
 We came up with these thoughts and requirements:

 - Putting all the models in a monolith service is not a good idea because each model has different hardware requirements.
 - The research and development are in progress to enhance the accuracy and speed, so the models will be updated frequently and at a different rate.
 This is another reason support decoupling the system into microservices.